Lead exposure in childhood can result in meaner, crankier adults, Texas study finds

-Sucking on a silvery chunk of lead as a kid can, decades later, cause you to be mean and self-centered.
+Sucking on a silvery chunk of lead when you’re a kid can, decades later, cause you to be mean and self-centered.

 While it might sound like a prophecy from a witch, this bizarre fact was the primary finding of a massive University of Texas study examining the effects of lead exposure on people’s personalities.